Tvcz/Qwirkle/Q/Planning/remote.md

 machine and the `Player` which exists on the client machine.
-In addition, we have designed a `RefereeProxy`, which allows `Player`s to join a game via a component on the client side and gives the `Referee` a list of `PlayerProxyServer`s to run the game with.
+In addition, we have designed a `RefereeProxy`, which allows `Player`s to join a game via a component on the client side and gives the `Referee` a list of `TCPPlayer`s to run the game with.

 Once the system is running, the `Referee` will run the game with `Players` as it would in the monolithic system, but under the hood it will actually be